The NSW Battery PRDS Incentive is Now Available Book Now

 As of December 2017, there has been a new strict standard implemented by Standards Australia that outline the safety of lithium batteries in residential and commercial applications (AS IEC 62619).

 The AS IEC 62619 standard involves a variety of extreme conditional testing.
-This includes dropping the battery from heights, damaging it, firing a nail into it, intentional overheating and overcharging, as well as purposely short circuiting the terminals.
+This includes dropping the battery from heights, damaging it, firing a nail into it, intentional overheating and overcharging, as well as purposely short-circuiting the terminals.

 The purpose of this testing is to show that the battery can withstand these conditions without issues and hazardous results including fires, explosions, leaks, and other ruptures.
 More here.